-3.4.
+3.6.
 Use with multiple queues

 Unlike other AQMs, CoDel is easily adapted to multiple queue systems.
 With other approaches there is always a question of how to account for the fact that each queue receives less than the full link rate over time and usually sees a varying rate over time.
 This is exactly what CoDel excels at: using a packet's sojourn time in the buffer completely bypasses this problem.
 A separate CoDel algorithm can run on each queue, but each CoDel uses the packet sojourn time the same way a single queue CoDel does.
 Just as a single queue CoDel adapts to changing link bandwidths[CODEL2012], so do the multiple queue CoDels.
+When testing for queue occupancy before dropping, the total occupancy of all bins should be used.

-3.5.
+3.7.
 Use of stochastic bins or sub-queues to improve performance

-Shortly after the release of the CoDel pseudocode, Eric Dumazet created fq codel, applying CoDel to each bin, or queue, used in an SFQ (stochastic fair queuing) approach.
+Shortly after the release of the CoDel pseudocode, Eric Dumazet created fq_codel, applying CoDel to each bin, or queue, used in an SFQ (stochastic fair queuing) approach.
 (To understand further, see [SFQ1990] or the linux sfq at http://linux.die.net/man/8/tc-sfq.)
-Fg codel hashes on the packet header fields to determine a specific bin, or sub-queue, for each five-tuple flow, and runs CoDel on each bin or sub-queue thus creating a well-mixed output flow and obviating issues of reverse path flows (including "ack compression").
+Fq_codel hashes on the packet header fields to determine a specific bin, or sub-queue, for each five-tuple flow, and runs CoDel on each bin or sub-queue thus creating a well-mixed output flow and obviating issues of reverse path flows (including "ack compression").
 Dumazet's code is part of the CeroWrt project code at the bufferbloat.net's web site.

-We've experimented with an ns-2 simulator version inspired by Dumazet's approach with excellent results thus far: median queues remain small across a range of traffic patterns than includes bidirectional file transfers (that is, the same traffic sent in both directions on a link), constant bit-rate VoIP-like flows, and emulated web traffic and utilizations are consistently better than single queue CoDel, generally very close to 100%.
-Our version differs slightly from Dumazet's by using a packet-based round robin of the bins rather than byte-based DRR and by doing a simple drop tail when bins are full.
-There may be other minor differences in implementation.
+Inspired by Dumazet's work, we've experimented with an ns-2 simulator version with excellent results thus far: median queues remain small across a range of traffic patterns that includes bidirectional file transfers (that is, the same traffic sent in both directions on a link), constant bit-rate VoIP-like flows, and emulated web traffic and utilizations are consistently better than single queue CoDel, generally very close to 100%.
+Our original version differed slightly from Dumazet's by using a packet-based round robin of the bins rather than byte-based DRR and by doing a simple drop tail when bins are full and there may be other minor differences in implementation.
+There are some experimental additions that permit head or tail drop from fullest bin and a quantum-based rounding.
 Andrew McGregor has an ns-3 version of fq_codel and we have heard good reports of his results.
-Implementers should consider using this approach if possible.
-As more experiments are completed, future versions of this draft should be able to include particular pseudocode for a recommended approach.